Skip To Main Content

 Wellness Programming

 Every Thursday, students participate in a 45-minute wellness activity dedicated to cultivating gratitude, joy, and healthy habits.
 Activities range from line dancing and board games to thank-you card writing and scavenger hunts.
-Students are also welcome to attend weekly faculty-led mental health and wellness meetings where students discuss how to practice wellness, develop coping skills, and establish and maintain positive relationships during their time at Choate and beyond.
+Students are also welcome to attend weekly faculty-led mental health and wellness meetings, where students discuss how to practice wellness, develop coping skills, and establish and maintain positive relationships during their time at Choate and beyond.

-Afternoon Music, Athletics, & Activities
+Afternoon Activities

 Concerts, Showcases, and Exhibitions

-Throughout Summer Programs, there are opportunities to attend various campus concerts, showcases, readings, exhibitions, and performances.
-All members of the community are welcome, free of charge.
-Choate hosts the Wallingford Symphony Orchestra’s annual July 4th concert on the steps of the Seymour St. John Chapel.
+Choate hosts the Wallingford Symphony Orchestra’s annual July 4th Independence Day concert on the steps of the Seymour St. John Chapel.

 Students enrolled in 5-week Academic Enrichment arts courses exhibit their work in the Paul Mellon Arts Center Gallery in the final week of the program.